sumdher/VSCode-on-Android/README.md

 ---

-# SSH-ing to a Remote Computer from Ubuntu via VSCode for Remote development.
+# SSH-ing to a Remote Computer via VSCode/VSCodium for Remote development.

 Out of the box, there are no major issues with this.
 But there was something that needed to be fixed.
 Read on...